Links on SoundGuys may earn us a commission. Learn more.

 If you’re going to stream, there are some things you need to have.
 First and foremost, you need a microphone.
 Sites like Twitch place all sort of constraints on quality, especially when you’re just starting out, so a lot of the benefit of springing for something that costs hundreds of dollars and records absolutely pristine audio will be lost in the upload—it still might be nice if you plan to record your streams locally, though.
 Twitch doesn’t support audio bitrates higher than 160Kbps, and it recommends 96Kbps.
 Additionally, it supports stereo and mono setups exclusively, so trying to build something more cinematic isn’t an option.

 Basically, any decent podcasting microphone will do great.
 Picking up something from the Blue Yeti line, HyperX Quadcast, or the Elgato Wave:3 can handle just about anything you’ll need to do on a livestream.
 However, you don’t need to spend a ton on a microphone.
-Even high-end gaming headsets like the Audeze Mobius or HyperX Cloud Orbit S could get the job done, though a well-placed detached mic will always sound better—especially for people with very deep voices.
-Heck, Elgato even makes a microphone for tailored for streamers, with a virtual mixer and everything.
+Even more moderately priced gaming headsets like the Razer BlackShark V2 and Turtle Beach Stealth 600 Gen 2 could get the job done, though a well-placed detached mic will always sound better—especially for people with very deep voices.
+These days, even the cheaper microphones from Razer and HyperX will get the job done very well for under $60 USD.

 Once you’ve got an audio input option, it’s time to think about the camera.
 Plenty of streamers these days have full DSLR or mirrorless cameras hooked up to their streaming setups—you don’t need to get that fancy.
 Streaming in 1080p at 60fps is possible, but it’s not super feasible on average or even relatively fast internet connections, and the video bitrate required is pretty much the maximum Twitch allows (around 6000Kbps).
 A decent webcam, like the Logitech C922x will do you just fine.
 It sits easily on top of any monitor and plugs in via USB.